efogtech/endgame-trackball/ASSEMBLY.md

 ![final-step](./images/assembly/final-step.jpg)

+> [!NOTE]
+> In this photo, a cable is trapped beneath the PCB where the fourth screw should go.
+> This is incorrect — ensure the PCB sits flush and no cables obstruct the screw hole.

 Connect the battery cable, and then connect the USB cable.
 You should see a new input device in your system.

 > [!TIP]